 One big mistake some companies make is treating their work-from-home employees less seriously than their regular, in-office employees.
 But this should never be the case if you want to have a successful team.

 As mentioned earlier, providing perks and bonuses is one of the best ways to show that you appreciate and value your employees.
-Gift cards, discounts, extra vacation days, etc. can all be great as perks and bonuses.
+Gift cards, discounts, extra vacation days, etc., can all be great as perks and bonuses.

-An even more effective way to use such bonuses is by personalizing them to every employee.
+An even more effective way to use such bonuses is personalizing them to every employee.
 Think about it as an extension of your individual approach to every employee in every other aspect of their work.
 If one employee prefers one store over another, it’s worth giving them a gift card to that store instead of just sticking to a single type of gift card for everyone.

-An interesting aspect of working from home is that it can be difficult for employees to differentiate between leisure time and work time.
+An interesting aspect of working from home is that it can be difficult to differentiate between leisure time and work time.
 Some people could even be obsessed with working more to earn more (if their salaries depend directly on how much work they do).

 This is exactly why it’s so important that you give your team enough breaks and encourage them to take care of their health.
-You could even organize daily team exercise sessions that could be held via virtual meetings.
+You could even organize daily team exercise sessions held via virtual meetings.
 Just make sure that everyone is in the right physical state to participate in the exercises you choose for this routine.